Managing Noise Distractions in the Workplace

 Reducing office noise and noise exposure has a number of benefits for the workers within.
 Fewer distractions don’t just mean better productivity but increased office comfort company-wide, but how can a work environment with reduced noise and noise exposure be realised?

 The masking of sound is fast becoming a popular technique adopted by employers looking to reduce noise within their own workplaces and architects designing new buildings destined for commercial use.
 As a leading provider of AV technology, we thought we’d take a closer look at the facts behind this increasingly popular noise management tactic.

 Sound masking involves the addition of ambient background sounds to improve office acoustics.
 This background sound is created by special digital generators, which carefully engineer audio to complement the frequency of human speech.
 After being created by the generator, the background sound is distributed via a network of unseen speakers positioned throughout the office area.

 There is a special art to sound masking and acoustic design.
 Generally, the background sound can be utilised to either Absorb, Block or Cover to unlock a range of advantages for commercial clients.

 How can sound masking improve work life?

-Sound masking delivers a cost effective and efficient way of limiting noise distractions within open and closed office spaces, particularly when compared with more traditional sound masking methods such as the use of absorbing materials and blocking structures.
+Masking sound delivers a cost effective and efficient way of limiting noise distractions within open and closed office spaces, particularly when compared with more traditional sound masking methods such as the use of absorbing materials and blocking structures.
 In addition to creating working conditions that enhance productivity and improve morale, sound masking can be used to boost privacy.
-With the right acoustic design, sound masking can be specially engineered to protect private conversations as well as cover sound.
+With the right acoustic design, masking can be specially engineered to protect private conversations as well as cover sound.